artvalencio/multithread-causality/README.md

-Details of each program and usage example is available by typing in the command window: help [function-name]
+Details of each program and usage example is available by typing in the command window: doc [function-name]

 --------------------------------------------------